-As of the date of the Base Prospectus, there were 65 active commercial banks and two specialized medium-and long-term credit banks, 47 financial institutions, 11 brokerage institutions, two leasing companies in the financial sector and ten representative offices in the Republic.
+As of the date of this Country Profile, there were 54 active commercial banks and 13 specialized medium-and long-term credit banks, 50 financial institutions, 11 brokerage institutions, two leasing companies in the financial sector and ten representative offices in the Republic.
 Foreign banks have traditionally established themselves in Lebanon, with either receiving a banking license or operating through a representative office or acquiring participations in the capital of Lebanese banks.